| Homepage Cooking schools directory Contact |

 colour.
 Add the spoon of mustard, then deglaze with the wine, the lemon

 juice and the armagnac.
 Scratch well the bottom of the pan.
-Season of salt,
+Season of

 pepper & thyme.
 Let this reduce to syrup aspect.
 Add some